JAForbes/blog/posts/hooks-and-streams.md

 Check it out [here](https://overreacted.io/making-setinterval-declarative-with-react-hooks/).
 It's a great read.

 I think Hooks are really cool, especially from a technical perspective.
-But they are also a leaky abstration?
+But they are also a leaky abstration.
 If you know [the rules of hooks](https://reactjs.org/docs/hooks-rules.html) and understand why they exist you'll likely be fine, but I hope to convince you there's a better solution to the same underlying problems.

 Hooks received a lot of criticism when first announced, and I didn't want to weigh in on that initial deluge because I think a lot of it was unjustified.
 But now that the dust has settled and most people think Hooks are a good idea I want to explain an alternative approach with all the same advantages and none of the [caveats](https://reactjs.org/docs/hooks-rules.html).